EricDennisAnalytics/jupyterlab_practice/README.md

-# jupyterlab_practice
+# Jupyterlab practice

-Jupyterlab practice for assignment 7 of DS Toolbox
+This repository contains notebooks and images pertaining to the Jupyterlab practice set out in assignment 7 of UBC's Extended Learning course "The Data Scientist's Toolbox".